How Much Does CMMC Certification Cost?

 • Access control restructuring

-If infrastructure modernization is required, vendor/tooling costs may increase beyond advisory support.
+If infrastructure modernization is required, tooling and cloud redesign costs may exceed advisory fees.

 Documentation and System Security Plan (SSP)